ps-209/WebCrawling_Pub/README.md

 Error,Problem
  1. error on searching image - solved
- 2. need nltk and konly packages to run properly - nltk solved
+ 2. when convert to exe file txt crawling bs4 and newspaper now working